gauntlt/gauntlt/README.md

 ## LICENSE

 gauntlt is licensed under The MIT License.
-See LICENSE.md for details
+See the LICENSE file in the repo or visit [gauntlt.mit-license.org](http://gauntlt.mit-license.org/) for details.